Academic Research Organization (ARO)

 Data Monitoring Committee (DMC)

 A Data Monitoring Committee is a group of independent experts external to a study assessing the progress, safety data and, if needed, critical efficacy endpoints of a clinical study.
 In order to do so, a DMC may review unblinded study information (on a patient level or treatment group level) during the conduct of the study.
 Based on its review, the DMC provides the sponsor with recommendations regarding study modification, continuation or termination.
-Data Monitoring Committees also go under different names such as Data Monitoring Board or Data Safety Monitoring Board.
+Data Monitoring Committees also go under different names such as Independent Data Monitoring Committe (IDMC), Data Monitoring Board (DMB) or Data Safety Monitoring Board (DSMB).

 Data Safety Monitoring Board (DSMB)